Put Your Budget on a Diet!

 There are lots of way to be savvy about where you spend your money, here are some ideas:

--Sign up for loyalty programs at your favorite stores
+- Sign up for loyalty programs at your favorite stores

--Sign up for a warehouse club and buy in bulk
+- Sign up for a warehouse club and buy in bulk

--load coupons to your phone or clip them for your most visited stores
+- Load coupons to your phone or clip them for your most visited stores

-- plan your shopping trips around sales and daily deals.
+- Plan your shopping trips around sales and daily deals.

-When shopping online, check out price comparison websites, just because something is discounted doesn’t mean it’s a good deal.
+When shopping online, check out price comparison websites.
+Just because something is discounted doesn’t mean it’s a good deal.

 Use the Apps

-There’s an app for everything, why not use that technology to get better at budgeting and meeting your financial goals?
+There’s an app for everything, so why not use that technology to get better at budgeting and meeting your financial goals?